deploring/COS80007-Assignment-1/readme.txt

 - Exam has 15 minutes to be completed

 - Each Test Category are considered completed after:
-	- Math
+	- Math: 3 minutes
-	- Recognising critical information from a given image
+	- Recognising critical information from a given image: 1.5 minutes
-	- Spelling
+	- Spelling: 3 minutes
-	- Listening
+	- Listening: 3 minutes
-	- Writing
+	- Writing: 3 minutes

 - When a test category has been selected, the remaining categories can be seen but cannot be clicked.